md81544/amaze/README.md

-This is a game I wrote about a decade ago.
-I've decided to get it working again, perhaps with a view to making it a mobile game.
+This is a game I wrote about 2005, originally for a hand-held open source games console.
+I've decided to get it working again for fun.

-Currently it won't compile let alone run :)

-So this is a complete work in progress and OLD CODE so please ignore for the time being.
+### TODO
+* Get it working
+* Splash screen
+* Menu?
+* Change level data file format to YAML or JSON?